isomerpages/nlb-biblioasia/_jul-to-sep-2013/The Way We Were: Evolution of the Singapore Family.md

 With falling birth rates, household sizes in Singapore have declined over the past 30 years from an average of 4.2 persons in 1990 to 3.5 in 2010.
 Figures indicate that Singaporeans may have less immediate family support as fewer members are staying in the same household to provide care for young children and the elderly.[^29]

 In terms of working status, the proportion of married couples where both husband and wife work accounted for 47 percent in 2010, up from 41 percent in 2000.
 The traditional arrangement where only the husband worked was less prevalent, with the proportion declining from 40 percent in 2000 to 33 percent in 2010.
-With the increase of married women entering the workforce, work life balance could be an increasing challenge for husbands and wives to negotiate as they juggle work, marriage and household demands.
+With the increase of married women entering the workforce, work-life balance could be an increasing challenge for husbands and wives to negotiate as they juggle work, marriage and household demands.

 #### **Conclusion**

 The functionalist approach in state policy influences the role and types of families in Singapore.
 There is now a greater reliance on the family especially with the demands of an ageing population in a non-welfare state like Singapore’s.
-The state’s recommendation of an inter-generational threetiered family in the 1980s was scrapped as more and more children lived apart from their parents.
-The hdb’s Sample Household Survey in 2008 showed a decline in the proportion of younger married children who preferred to live with their parents or within close proximity of them.
+The state’s recommendation of an intergenerational three-tiered family in the 1980s was scrapped as more and more children lived apart from their parents.
+The HDB’s Sample Household Survey in 2008 showed a decline in the proportion of younger married children who preferred to live with their parents or within close proximity of them.

-In addition, current opposition to the 377A of the Penal Code, which criminalises sex between two consenting men, further pushes the boundaries of how the state defines families.
+In addition, current opposition to Section 377a of the Penal Code, which criminalises sex between two consenting men, further pushes the boundaries of how the state defines families.
 How this would impact state definitions of family remains to be seen.
 It can be said that it will be a long time before the state accepts differing definitions of family.
-In the eyes of the state, the family has to be reliant and stable and alternative family models such as singles, homosexual couples and cohabiting couples are seen as a challenge to the state’s views of stable families.
+In the eyes of the state, the family has to be reliant and stable and alternative family models such as singles, same-sex couples and cohabiting couples are seen as a challenge to the state’s view of stable families.

 We need to develop a clearer sense of how past families actually functioned and what the consequences of family values and behaviours have been.
-In sum,“Good history and responsible social policy would help people incorporate the full complexity and tradeoffs and family change into their analyses and thus into action.
+In sum, “Good history and responsible social policy would help people incorporate the full complexity and tradeoffs and family change into their analyses and thus into action.
 Mythmaking does not accomplish this end.”[^30]

-*This article was reviewed by Senior Lecturer Saroja Dorairajoo, National University of Singapore, Department of Sociology, Faculty of Arts &amp; Social Sciences*.
+*This article was reviewed by Senior Lecturer Saroja Dorairajoo, Department of Sociology, Faculty of Arts &amp; Social Sciences, National University of Singapore.*

 <div>